About

 Just three months into his PhD programme, Nahiyan was hired as a Research Associate at St Mary’s University for a wider project on mental health communities and internet censorship.
 He worked with esteemed colleagues including Dr. Jacob Johanssen, Dr. Daniela Nadj & Susanne Benzel from the Sigmund-Freud-Institut.
 Together, they investigated the rise of mental health communities, questioning how social media platforms can best manage mental health communities without endangering their members and external users amidst the legislation of the new online safety bill in the UK.
 The conclusion of this post led to the publication of Nahiyan’s first co-authored article in the International Journal of Cultural Studies.

 Alongside his PhD, Nahiyan has presented his research, namely at the PhD Symposium 2023 & the FoBL Festival of Research 2024 – both of which were hosted by St Mary’s University.
 He has also expanded his research impact on an international level by presenting his project at the Contested Visibilities conference in Lisbon, Portugal at Universidade Lusófona.
-He is also set to present his research in September at Edinburgh Napier University as part of the annual MeCCSA 2025 Conference.
+He recently presented his research at Edinburgh Napier University as part of the annual MeCCSA 2025 Conference.
+Nahiyan is also an Associate Scholar for the British Psychoanalytic Council.

 Research